Nagashiva123/hcl-onlinetourismguidancesystem/README.md

-login.php is the first file
+index.php is the first file or u can access login.php as first file

 password for the admin page
 username:admin
 password:admin123